-Transitioning into a future that does not include caregiving may be a different experience when someone you care about survives cancer than when someone passes away.
+Transitioning into a future that does not include caregiving is a different experience when someone you care about survives cancer than when someone passes away.
 Learning that a cancer has been treated successfully can bring a great deal of relief.
 However, just as the cancer survivor may be concerned about the cancer coming back, it is normal for a caregiver to have the same worry.
-It can be difficult to accept that you have no way to control or predict the health of the person you care about, but these tips may help you manage your concern:
+It can be difficult to accept that you have no way to control or predict the health of the person you care about, but these tips may help you manage your concern.

 Connecting with support resources

 Sometimes a person may need help from others to adjust to life after caregiving.
-Several studies have shown that caregivers are at an increased risk for depression, which include feelings of sadness and despair that interfere with daily activities.
+Several studies have shown that caregivers are at an increased risk for depression, which includes feelings of sadness and despair that interfere with daily activities.
 If you are experiencing these feelings or have other signs of depression , talk with your doctor to get help.